apache/datafusion/ballista/README.md

 Ballista uses the DataFusion query execution framework to create a physical plan and then transforms it into a distributed physical plan by breaking the query down into stages whenever the partitioning scheme changes.

-Specifically, any `RepartitionExec` operatoris is replaced with an `UnresolvedShuffleExec` and the child operator of the repartition operator is wrapped in a `ShuffleWriterExec` operator and scheduled for execution.
+Specifically, any `RepartitionExec` operator is replaced with an `UnresolvedShuffleExec` and the child operator of the repartition operator is wrapped in a `ShuffleWriterExec` operator and scheduled for execution.

 Each executor polls the scheduler for the next task to run.
 Tasks are currently always `ShuffleWriterExec` operators